Anthonymm0994/ch10-1553-flightgen/docs/DEPENDENCIES_AND_TOOLS.md

 3. **PCAP format** for analysis tool compatibility
 4. **Fallback parsers** for robustness

-This allows us to focus on value-added features like realistic flight simulation, intuitive configuration, and professional tooling while ensuring spec compliance and industry compatibility.
+This allows us to focus on value-added features like realistic flight simulation, intuitive configuration, and tooling while ensuring spec compliance and industry compatibility.